xem/3DShomebrew/tutorial.md

 Follow these steps to install the homebrew launcher (hbmenu) on your 3DS (this needs to be done only once):

-- Download [Ninjhack's homebrew starter kit](http://smealum.net/ninjhax/dl/starter.zip) and unzip it at the root of your SD / microSD card.
+- Download [Ninjhax's homebrew starter kit](http://smealum.net/ninjhax/dl/starter.zip) and unzip it at the root of your SD / microSD card.
 - Insert the SD / microSD card in your console.
 - Go on Ninjhax's website and [generate the QR code corresponding to your console's firmware](http://smealum.net/ninjhax/#qrcode). (you can find your firmware version in the "Settings" app, on the upper screen.)
 - Enable your 3DS' wi-fi connection.